GoogleFeud/ts-macros/README.md

 ### Ternary operator in macros

-If the condition of a ternary operator inside a macro is one of the macro parameters, the entire ternary operation is going to replaced, as long as the given value is a literal:
+If the condition of a ternary operator inside a macro is one of the macro parameters, the entire ternary operation is going to be replaced, as long as the given value is a literal:

 ```ts
 function $test(double, ...nums) {